Canada’s approach to advancing human rights

 - Human rights defenders: The Government of Canada recognizes the key role played by individuals who put themselves at risk to protect and promote human rights and strengthen the rule of law

-- Refugees: Canada proudly upholds its commitments, respects its obligations, and champions at home and abroad the human rights of people who are displaced, persecuted, and in need of protection
+- Refugees and migrants: Canada proudly upholds its commitments, respects its obligations, and champions at home and abroad the human rights of people who are displaced, persecuted, and in need of protection

 - Persons with disabilities: Canada is committed to supporting the rights of persons with disabilities through both its multilateral activities and international development assistance activities